TOTAL SOLAR ECLIPSES

 Eclipse 2001; click image for higher resolution (15K) Eclipse 2001; click image for higher resolution (32K) Eclipse 2001; click image for higher resolution (26K)

 Red prominences erupt from the eclipsed sun (left) and the classic solar minimum corona (centre) on 21st June 2001.
-Taken by John O'Neill with a 480mm focal length Pronto 70mm refractor with Kodak Elite Chrome 200.
+Taken by John O'Neill with a 480mm focal-length 70mm refractor (Pronto) with Kodak Elite Chrome 200.
 Exposures 1/1000 sec and 1/15 sec respectively.

 The Solar Corona over the Ruya river valley (right) on the Lowveld of Zimbabwe on 21st June 2001.
-28mm lens with 200 ISO film.
+28mm focal-length lens with 200 ISO film.
 1 second exposure.
 Taken by Angela O'Connell.

 The 1999 Eclipse from Kamen Brag, Bulgaria